CBS2015/TEAM-5-Lessons-Learned---Sarah-Secrest-Sarah-Nabahani-Katelyn-Hourigan-and-Kevin-Reilly/what-to-look-for-when-hiring-a-software-developer.md

 11. Ask them the number of coding languages they know (should be more than 1)

 12. Ask for their [GitHub](www.github.com) profile!

+As a final note, something to keep in mind during the hiring process: Managers frequently want to lock in a fixed bid for the work, but oftentimes an hourly bid will more closely align managers and developers and yield the best results overall.